 "Congress is going to say to the Iranians that if you ever try to get within a breakout time less than a year, we're going to reimpose sanctions.
 We're going to look at your missile program anew.
 We're going to make sure that we inspect any place.
 And if you don't allow us to inspect, we're going to re-impose sanctions.
 And if you're still sponsoring terrorism, down the road we're going to re-impose sanctions," said Graham.

-Graham said, of his colleague Corker, that it “breaks his heart” he, amid brewing tensions with the president.
+Graham said, of his colleague Corker, that it "breaks his heart" he is leaving the Senate after 2018, amid brewing tensions with the president.

 "He's [Corker] one of the most valuable members of the Republican Conference.
 He and the president have gotten into this Twitter war.
 At the end of the day, I played golf with the president yesterday.
 He is not a man under siege.
 He beat me again, like a drum.
 We had a good time."